Come enjoy community living at Post 83 Co-operative Housing !

 Is there a wait list?

 Yes, there is a waitlist.
-We are currently accepting applications for one bedroom units.
+We are currently accepting applications for one bedroom and two bedroom units.

 Do you allow pets?

 No. Pets are not allowed in the building, even as visitors.

 Smoking is permitted in suites but not in the common areas including the underground parkade.
 Smoking is not permitted in suites or on balconies on non-smoking floors by either members or their guests.